 U.S. Capitol dome with an American flag waving on the right side.

-With growing national concerns over fraud that threatens the integrity of real estate transactions and consumer confidence, National Notary Association representatives joined federal and state officials and key trade organizations in Washington, D.C., to engage in discussions that reinforced a critical reality: Notaries are more important than ever in protecting the public from fraud at all levels.
+With growing national concerns over fraud that threaten the integrity of real estate transactions and consumer confidence, National Notary Association representatives joined federal and state officials and key trade organizations in Washington, D.C., to engage in discussions that reinforced a critical reality: Notaries are more important than ever in protecting the public from fraud at all levels.

 Bill Anderson, Vice President of Government Affairs, and Brooke Merritt, Senior Manager of Policy Planning, met with the FBI’s Economic Crimes Unit and a coalition of real estate trade organizations to discuss ways to strengthen the role of Notaries in protecting consumers amid the rise of Notary impersonation fraud, seller impersonation deed fraud, and AI and deepfake fraud.